amzrk2/vector-docs/docs/track-events.md

 Events tracker is still work in progress.
 :::

-Currently a `vecEvent` function is mounted on the global `window` object, check out the [Function Reference](functions) for more details.
+Currently a `aoEvent` function is mounted on the global `window` object, check out the [Function Reference](functions) for more details.

 CSS classes tracker is already in the planning.